lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 **Note:** _If you encounter strange browser behaviour or strange error messages, try to clear all site related cookies, clear all browser cache, restart browser._

+**Note**: _Advanced users who really know what they are doing can configure tailscale's proxy and funnel feature directly from the command line.
+Though it is recommended even for them, to set up proxy and funnel at first through the add-on options, and only start advanced manual configuration when the basic proxy and funnel features are working properly.
+To login to this add-on's container use ``docker exec -it `docker ps -q -f name=tailscale` /bin/bash``, to fine tune your tailscale settings use the `/opt/tailscale serve --bg ...` and `/opt/tailscale funnel --bg ...` commands.

 ### _Note on the `lets_encrypt` options below_

 _Until a bug in the Supervisor/UI is not fixed (see